IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AzureFunctions/README.md

 ## Migrating from In-Process functions

-If you are still running the .NET 6 In-Process Azure Functions, you can migrate over to Isolated Processes using Intent Architect by performing the following steps:
+To migrate your Azure Functions applications from the .NET 6 In-Process model to Isolated Processes, follow these steps using Intent Architect:

-- In Intent Architect, having your Azure Functions application open.
+1. **Open Intent Architect**: Launch Intent Architect with your existing Azure Functions application.
-- Right-click on the application and select Manage Modules.
+2. **Manage Modules**: Right-click on your application in the solution explorer and select **Manage Modules**.
-- Update the Intent.AzureFunctions modules to the latest versions.
+3. **Update Modules**: Ensure that the `Intent.AzureFunctions` modules are updated to the latest versions available.
-- Next, Open the Visual Studio designer
+4. **Open Visual Studio Designer**: Access the Visual Studio designer for that same application.
-- Locate the API host project and left-click on it.
+5. **Select API Host Project**: Find the API host project in the solution.
+Click on it to highlight it.
-- Change the .NET version from 6 to 8 (minimum).
+6. **Change .NET Version**: Update the .NET version from 6 to 8 (or higher, if applicable) for the API host project.
+7. **Change the Output Type**: In the Output Type, select `Console` to make the application an EXE.
-- Ensure all the other C# Projects also have upgraded from .NET 6 to 8.
+8. **Upgrade C# Projects**: Confirm that all other C# projects in the solution are also upgraded from .NET 6 to .NET 8.
-- Run the Software Factory.
-You will expect your Startup.cs file to be removed and a Program.cs to be created and all the Azure Functions to be updated.
+9. **Run the Software Factory**: Execute the Software Factory process.
+As a result, your `Startup.cs` file will be removed, and a new `Program.cs` will be created.
+Additionally, all Azure Functions within your project will be updated to align with the Isolated Process model.